swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

         .executableTarget(
             name: "MyCLI",
             dependencies: [
-                .product(name: "Figlet", package: "example-package-figlet"),
+                .product(name: "Figlet", package: "example-package-figlet")
-            ],
+            ]
-            path: "Sources"),
+        )
     ]
 )
 ~~~

-Running `swift build` will instruct SwiftPM to download the new dependencies and then proceed to build the code.
+Running `swift build` will instruct Swift to download the new dependencies and then proceed to build the code.

 Running this command also created a new file for us, `Package.resolved`.
 This file is a snapshot of the exact versions of the dependencies we are using locally.